Next Generation Academy concept – Introduction and Background

 Selection to the YMA

-Clubs should advise the YJFL of players who came from other leagues and played rep football in 2019
+Clubs should advise the YJFL of players who came from other leagues and played representative football in 2019.

 Under 13 Boys & Under 13 Girls